-However, either people behind malware have become more inventive or macOS Sierra is more susceptible to external dangers than previous systems, malware is now a Mac problem, too.
+However, either people behind the malware have become more inventive or newer macOS is more susceptible to external dangers than previous systems, malware is now a Mac problem, too.

-Plus, an unexpected problem has recently surfaced for the owners of new 13- and 15-inch MacBooks Pro with macOS Sierra.
+Plus, an unexpected problem has recently surfaced for the owners of 13- and 15-inch MacBooks Pro with macOS Sierra installed.
 System Integrity Protection (which is a built-in shield against malware) is for some reason off by default on a number of machines.
 Cases like that only add up to the general virus-related anxiety in the Mac community.
-And it’s only in late 2017 that we get the new file system (APFS) that Apple has just developed and which is promised to be ultra-secure.
+On the flip side, since the arrival of macOS High Sierra in late 2017, we got the new file system (APFS) that Apple promises to be ultra-secure.

-Here at MacPaw we’ve worked with Mac OS for 8 years and have collected a ton of info on how to keep it safe from harm.
-In this article we’ll go over possible dangers, ways of protection, and what to do if your Mac is already infected by malware.
+Here at MacPaw we’ve worked with Mac OS for 10 years and have collected a ton of info on how to keep it safe from harm.
+In this article, we’ll go over possible dangers, ways of protection, and what to do if your Mac is already infected by malware.

 How to protect Mac from malware